 Find the latest happenings in Waco at www.chisholmcrossing.com

 Outdoor lovers find their niche in Waco.
 The 416-acre Cameron Park provides nature enthusiasts a chance to enjoy Waco's lake-cooled climate and ample sunshine.
 Cameron Park also houses Cameron Park Zoo, a zoo that accommodates rare animal species, such as a new Blue-Eyed Black Lemur.
 Situated directly west of Waco is Lake Waco, a primarily recreational lake that is the site of a 2.8 mile trail that provides a scenic view from the dam.

 The cost of living in Waco is significantly below the national average.
 To compare it to other cities, you may want to use the Cost of Living Calculator.

-The Quadrangle apartments are privately managed to be affordable for families and individuals who are interested in being involved with graduate students from other disciplines.
-Seminars and socials will be set up on a regular basis in the meeting room, located next to the swimming pool, to further the growth of a vibrant graduate community.
-Information about The Quadrangle apartments is available at http://www.baylor.edu/graduate/index.php?id=42521
+The Quadrangle, Browning Square, and The Centre Court Apartments are privately managed to be affordable for families and individuals who are interested in being involved with graduate students from other disciplines.
+Information about these apartments is available at http://www.baylor.edu/graduate/index.php?id=42521

 Other Off-Campus Housing Options